CMU-cabot/cabot/motor_controller/odriver/Readme.md

 ```

 ### Prepare ODrive:
-1. make sure you have the proper firmware on the board (v3.6 board, firmware v0.4.11 .. v0.5.1 are tested conbination as of Jan 2022)
+1. make sure you have the proper firmware on the board (v3.6 board, firmware v0.4.11 .. v0.5.1 are tested combination as of Jan 2022)
   - https://docs.odriverobotics.com/odrivetool#device-firmware-update
-  - make sure the switch (DFU-RUN) near the usb connect is RUN
+  - make sure the switch (DFU-RUN) near the USB connect is RUN
     - You can see like `Bus 001 Device 017: ID 1209:0d32 InterBiometrics` with `lsusb` command if it is RUN
     - You can see like `Bus 001 Device 007: ID 0483:df11 STMicroelectronics STM Device in DFU Mode` with `lsusb` command if it DFU
 2. set ASCII mode enabled with odrivetool if you use ASCII mode (serial protocol)